openresty/lua-resty-core/lib/ngx/pipe.md

   to stdout in the spawned process.
 This is similar to doing `2>&1` in a shell.
 * `buffer_size`: specifies the buffer size used by reading operations, in bytes.
 The default buffer size is `4096`.
+* `environ`: specifies environment variables for the spawned process.
+The value must be a single-level, array-like Lua table with string values.
+If the current platform does not support this option, `nil` plus a string `"environ option not supported"` will be returned.

 [Back to TOC](#table-of-contents)